 However the consequences of an immediate 70% adult mortality as a result of the soya spill is larger, with a greater impact on catch loss for the "Pollock" than for the "James Glass" growth model (the relative effects for the oil spill scenarios are in the opposite order: there losses are greater for the "James Glass" growth model).
-The reason for this is evident from Figure 9 which projects $B{\text{exp}}$ values for the 70% adult mortality scenario under a constant annual catch of 65MT.
-Because of the slower "Pollock" growth, recovery of the biomass is slower in that case, so that greater catch sacrifices are needed to restore catch rates to pre-OLIVA levels quickly.
+The reason for this is evident from Figure 6 which projects B{exp} values for the 70% adult mortality scenario in the absence of future catches.
+Because of the slower "Pollock" growth, recovery of the biomass is slower in that case, so that greater catch sacrifices are needed to restore catch rates to pre-OLIVA levels within the same time period.